 Sodium nitrite (NaNO2) is a white crystal easily soluble in water.
 If it is pure, it decomposes at 320°C (608°F).
 Decomposition runs in several directions, while the particular temperature of decomposition and ratio of components strongly depends on the presence of admixtures.
 The main products of decomposition are Na2O, NO, NO2 and N2 (sodium oxide, nitrogen oxide (II), nitrogen oxide (IV) and nitrogen.

-The latter three are gaseous at standard conditions (for example NO2 is a brown gas).
+The latter three are gaseous at standard conditions.
 If heavy metal ions are present, the temperature of decomposition is significantly lowered.
-For example, calcium nitrite decomposes at 220°C (428°F); iron nitrite decomposes at 160°C (320°F) and there may be iron or calcium ions present in any formation, along with many other metals bound in oxides or salts.
+For example, calcium nitrite decomposes at 220°C (428°F); iron nitrite decomposes at 160°C (320°F), and there may be iron or calcium ions present in any formation, along with many other metals bound in oxides or salts.
 Nitrogen oxides are very strong oxidizers.
-Both oxidize crude oil at increased temperatures, similar to if we used nitric acid.
+Both oxidize crude oil at increased temperatures, similar to using nitric acid.
 The final product of oxidizing crude oil is CO2, H2O and N2.
 The same gases appear during the decomposition of ammonium nitrate (and its reaction with crude oil).

 - a) They easily react with any organic materials at high temperature.
 In our case in particular, they react with crude oil and support cracking.
 Such a reaction starts by nitration, nitrosating and diazotization mixed together.
 During this reaction, new substances are created from separate molecules of crude oil.
 The substances contain nitrogen (and oxygen).
-Those reactions start the cracking of crude oil, because any of the above-mentioned newly-created substances containing nitrogen are thermally non-stable.
-Nitration of saturated hydrocarbons was one of the first radical reactions ever researched by scientists.
+Those reactions start the cracking of crude oil, because any of the above-mentioned newly-created substances containing nitrogen are thermally unstable.
+As a point of interest, the nitration of saturated hydrocarbons was one of the first radical reactions ever researched by scientists.

 - b) they easily speed-up decomposition of any nitrates, working as radical catalysts.
 In our case, they speed up and regulate decomposition of our main saltpeter (either organic or inorganic).

-Concerning the ecology, due to sufficiently high temperatures in the bore hole and the formation, all reactions of sodium nitrite with crude oil will lead to the creation of H2O, CO2 and N2 only.
-Our standard working temperature is around 330°C. Hundreds of tons of sodium nitrite are used annually in the food industry.
+Due to sufficiently high temperatures in the borehole and the formation, all reactions of sodium nitrite with crude oil will lead to the creation of H2O, CO2 and N2 only.
+Sodium nitrite is widely used in the food industry.

 If any water solutions of our materials fall (always in a limited amount) onto the soil, they are nitrogenous fertilizers.

-We see no problems in obtaining environmental permits, though, due to the fact that ETCT is so new, the process of getting permits may take longer.
+We see no problems in obtaining environmental permits, though, due to the fact that EETCT is new, the process of getting permits may take longer

-Also, see toxic liquidation for how we can use ETCT to liquidate waste!
+Also, see toxic liquidation for how we can use EETCT to liquidate waste!